 Indulging in the Delights of Mountain High Pizza Pie in Talkeetna

-We headed back to the RV and continued our adventure on the Parks Hwy north toward Denali National Park, our next destination!!
+After a refreshing stop, we hopped back in the RV and continued our adventure north on the Parks Highway toward Denali National Park, ready for the next leg of our Alaskan journey!

-Restful Retreats: Your Ultimate Guide to the Best Accommodation Resources & Information in Talkeetna
+Restful Retreats: Your Ultimate Guide to the Best Accommodation Resources and Information in Talkeetna

-Cozy lakeside getaway with Airbnb.
+Cozy lakeside getaway on Airbnb.
 What a magnificent spot!!
-So peaceful and quiet right on the lake front..
+So peaceful, right on the lakefront.
 Silent and serene.
-Easy drive into Talkeetna and only 5 mins from Denali Brewing Company.
+Easy drive into Talkeetna and only 5 minutes from Denali Brewing Company.
 The evening cry of the loon is almost haunting while fishing for stocked rainbow trout in the stocked lake.

 There are many hotels, B & B’s, and cabins in or around Talkeetna.